irlabamsterdam/TextSegmentationMetricSurvey/README.md

-# A Survey of Text Segmentation metrics
+# A Survey of Text Segmentation Metrics
 This repository contains the cod used to conduct the experiments in the paper `Text Segmentation Metrics: A Survey`.
 This README provides a brief description of the contents of this repository, as well as some instructions on how to install the required dependencies to replicate the experiments conducted in the paper.